brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

 ### Apache Cordova demo app

-Demonstrates accessing database files from an Apache Cordova application, with help from the `cordova-sqlite-storage-file` and `cordova-plugin-file` plugins.
+Demonstrates accessing database files with an encryption key from an Apache Cordova application, with help from the `cordova-sqlite-storage-file` and `cordova-plugin-file` plugins.

 #### index.html